magentabusiness/magentabusiness.github.io/docs/samples/raspberry/grove.md

 ## Application source code

 Our application consists of a single python script that is well documented.
-You will need to modify THINGSBOARD_HOST constant to match your ThingsBoard server installation IP address or hostname.
+You will need to modify THINGSBOARD_HOST constant to match your IoT Hub server installation IP address or hostname.

-Also we need say to ThingsBoard that we want to connect this device and get the device ACCESS_TOKEN, which will be used in the script.
+Also we need say to IoT Hub that we want to connect this device and get the device ACCESS_TOKEN, which will be used in the script.
 <b>Log in to your environment</b> — <b>Device groups</b> — <b>Add device group</b>  — <b>Add new device</b> (e.g. Device 1 with type grove) — <b>Open device details</b> — <b>Copy access token</b>.